Rosie O'Donnell: Marriages and children

-Carpenter and O'Donnell have four children together.
-In 2000, the family took in foster child Mia (born in 1997), and announced intentions to adopt her.
-In 2001, the State of Florida removed Mia from their home, and O'Donnell has since worked extensively to bring an end to the Florida law prohibiting same-sex family adoption.

-In mid-November 2009, O'Donnell disclosed that Carpenter had moved out of their home in 2007.
-Their marriage had ended in August 2004, when it was among thousands voided by the California Supreme Court.
+Their marriage ended in August 2004, when it was among thousands voided by the California Supreme Court.
+In November 2009, O'Donnell disclosed that Carpenter had moved out of their home in 2007.

 O'Donnell began dating 40-year-old executive-search consultant Michelle Rounds in mid-2011.
 On December 5, 2011, during a break in the taping of The Rosie Show, O'Donnell announced to her studio audience that she and Rounds were engaged.
 The two married in a private ceremony in New York on June 9, 2012.
-On January 9, 2013, the couple announced they had adopted a baby girl.
+On January 9, 2013, the couple announced they had adopted a baby girl named Dakota, who goes by Clay.
 In February 2015, O'Donnell filed for divorce from Rounds after two years of marriage, and it was settled by October.
 O'Donnell was awarded full custody of their daughter.
 Rounds died by suicide on September 15, 2017.

 In August 2015, O'Donnell tweeted that her 17-year-old daughter, Chelsea, had gone missing from their home in Nyack along with her therapy dog.
 Chelsea was found a week later in Barnegat, New Jersey.

-In September 2024, Chelsea was arrested in Marinette County, Wisconsin on charges involving child neglect, domestic abuse, maintaining a drug trafficking facility, possession of methamphetamine, illegally obtaining prescriptions and drug paraphernalia, and misdemeanor possession of THC after her eleven month-old child was found in a house filled with crack pipes, feces and garbage.
-In October 2024, Chelsea was again arrested, this time in Oconto County, and soon afterwards charged with bail jumping, felony possession of methamphetamine and narcotic drugs, and misdemeanor counts involving possession of drug paraphernalia and resisting or obstructing an officer.
-In November 2024, Chelsea was arrested a third time, again in Marinette County, on two felony counts of bail jumping, two felony counts of possession of methamphetamine, and a felony count of possession of narcotic drugs.
+In 2024, Chelsea was arrested several times on charges involving drugs, child neglect, domestic abuse, and bail jumping.